Yankee Pluck: Production

 The working title for the film was Pretty Polly Pollard, changed to Yankee Pluck in early May, 1917.

 Reception

-Wid's Films and Film Folk's review was entirely negative, calling the film a "cheap, crude 'meller' without any redeeming feature."
+Wid's Films and Film Folks review was entirely negative, calling the film a "cheap, crude 'meller' without any redeeming feature."

 Motion Picture News reviewer Peter Milne described the film as a "very fair picture."
 He criticized the plot detail of a Japanese spy seeking submarine plans as being "not at all indicative of good diplomacy," and The Maryland Country Club for looking like a gangsters' hideout.

-Variety's review was mostly positive, praising the artistic efforts despite "there is little or nothing original about the plot."
+Varietys review was mostly positive, praising the artistic efforts despite "there is little or nothing original about the plot."
 The reviewer also praised the performances of Johnny Hines and Charles Bowser in particular.

 Censorship

 Before Yankee Pluck could be released in Kansas, the Kansas Board of Review required all scenes of women smoking cigarettes to be eliminated.